GAurelG/How-To/python.md

 ### create a directory:

-For my own organization I would create the directory in `/home/aurelien/Python/Virtualenv/VIRTUALENV_FOLDER/`
+For my own organization I would create the directory in `/home/aurelien/Python/Virtualenv/VIRTUALENV_FOLDER/` (actually changed but get the idea)

+if using with git, can create a higher level directory to hold the virtualenvironment subdirectory and the scripts in the higher level

 ### create a virutal environment: